Carbon pollution is contributing to climate disasters that will only get worse unless we take action.

 Droughts in the U.S. and elsewhere in the world have become more severe and long-lasting thanks to climate change.

-In fact, the American West is currently in the midst of a mega drought that ranks among the worst in the past 1,200 years.
+In fact, the American West is currently in the midst of a mega drought that ranks among the worst in the past 1,200 years, even after heavy rainfall in 2023.
 Much of the region is currently facing "extreme" or "exceptional" drought conditions.

 5. Warmer temperatures drive increases in precipitation